Equality and Diversity

 We are committed to ensuring within the framework of the law that our workplaces are free from unlawful or unfair discrimination on the grounds of colour, race, nationality, ethnic or national origin, gender (including gender reassignment), sexuality, religion or beliefs, marital status, disability, age, pregnancy or trade union membership, or the fact that they are a part-time worker or a fixed-term employee.

 We aim to ensure that our employees achieve their full potential and that all employment decisions are taken without reference to irrelevant or discriminatory criteria.

-We realise that these issues are important to many people if they are thinking about applying for a job with WLM.
+We realise that issues of equality and diversity are important to many people who are thinking about applying for a job with WLM.
 The relationship between faith and inclusivity can be very complex and challenging.
 WLM is committed to ‘doing what it says on the tin’ and being open and transparent and not having any hidden agendas.
 A former member of staff, said this at a recent exit interview:

 The Church where West London Mission is based, Hinde Street Methodist Church, is signed up to Inclusive Church.
 See their website to find out more about this initiative and its commitments.